qwerty12/TVLowQualityBT/README.md

 Why?
 On Android/Google TV, the Settings app is neutered and offers relatively little compared to your phone.

 To build, make sure the android-31 android.jar from [Reginer's aosp-android-jar](https://github.com/Reginer/aosp-android-jar) is installed.
 Instructions can be found [here](https://github.com/1fexd/aosp-android-jar-mirror#installation).
+On that note, this probably won't work past Android 12.

 You should make sure the setting in Android's App Info to remove permissions if app is unused is turned off.